TheSylence/Changey/README.md

 ### Adding changes

 `changey add "Added a cool feature"` will add "Added a cool feature" under the "Add" section to the changelog.
+(Make sure to suround your message with quotes if it contains spaces.)

-List of possible sections:
+List of possible sections to add to:
 * add
 * fix
 * change
 * remove
 * deprecate
 * security

+Use them as a verb when invoking changey:
+`changey change` to add to the "Change" section, `changey deprecate` for the "Deprecate" section and so on.

 ### Yanking a release version